flyingmachine/brave-clojure-web/content/core-async.md

 ```

 First, we try the ol' pocket lint trick and get wilted lettuce.
 Then
-we put in 3 dollars twice and get a hot dog each time.
-Finally, we try
+we put in 3 dollars twice and get a hot dog both times.
+Finally, we
-to put in 3 dollars, but that's ignored.
-When we try to take something
+try to put in another 3 dollars, but that's ignored because the the
-out we get `nil`.
+channel is closed.
+When we try to take something out we get `nil`,
+again because the channel is closed.

 There are a couple interesting things about this hotdog
 machine.
 First, it both responds to events and produces them within